sundaram123krishnan/Book-Card/README.md

-Developed book information site using MERN stack and axios in which we can perform CRUD operations.
+Developed book information application using MERN stack and axios in which we can perform CRUD operations.